 Getting into a truck accident with a combination vehicle, such as a tractor-trailer, could be disastrous and grind your whole life to a standstill.
 These big rigs weigh over 70,000 pounds (31.75 t), which is about 65,000 pounds (29.48 t) larger than the average passenger car.
 A smaller vehicle should weigh about 5,000 pounds (2.27 t).

-If you’ve been in an 18-wheelers collision, as stated by a trucking crash attorney in Houston Texas, here’s what you need to know.
+If you’ve been in an 18-wheelers collision, as stated by a trucking crash attorney in West Houston, here’s what you need to know.

-Why Are There So Many Tractor-Trailer Truck Accidents in Houston?
+Why Are There So Many Tractor-Trailer Truck Accidents in West Houston?

 Causes of Tractor-Trailer Truck Accidents